Travel Notes: Destinations: Europe: Slovakia - Bratislava Travel Guide.

 This isn't the grey, post-communist city of outdated guidebooks; it's a vibrant capital where medieval streets wind past trendy wine bars, where you can explore an entire city centre in a weekend, and where a pint still costs less than a coffee in London.

-Perched along the Danube with Austria just across the river, Bratislava offers everything you'd want from a European city break - a fairy-tale old town, a dramatic hilltop castle, brilliant local food, and some of the friendliest locals you'll meet anywhere.
+Perched along the Danube with Austria just across the river, Bratislava offers everything you'd want from a European city break; a fairy-tale old town, a dramatic hilltop castle, brilliant local food, and some of the friendliest locals you'll meet anywhere.

-Best of all?
-You'll have it largely to yourself.
+Best of all, you'll have it largely to yourself.

 While Prague and Vienna groan under tourist crowds, Bratislava remains genuinely local.